Jackson Hole Traveler - Visitor Guide

 Snow King hosts the oldest, longest-running citizen torchlight parade in the country.
 For more than 50 years, intrepid, expert Jackson Hole skiers have ridden to the top of the mountain and then—torches in hand—made their way slowly down the Town Hill in dramatic, fiery fashion.

-The parade starts at 6:15 p.m. and the fireworks are at 7.
+The parade starts at 6:15 p.m. and the fireworks follow at 7.

 Bonus Holiday Fun

-Jackson Hole Mountain Resort is hosting their Holiday Round-Up—Free family-friendly apres-ski events during Christmas week.
+Jackson Hole Mountain Resort is hosting its annual WinterFest of free family-friendly apres-ski events during Christmas week.

-On December TBA and TBA treat the kids to Snow Cats & Avalanche Dogs at Jackson Hole Mountain Resort's Kid's Ranch, from 4-5 p.m., for a behind-the-scenes look at the resort's coolest stuff.
+On December 27th treat the kids to Snow Cats & Avalanche Dogs at Jackson Hole Mountain Resort's Kid's Ranch, from 4-5 p.m., for a behind-the-scenes look at the resort's coolest stuff.
 Meet an avalanche dog and handler and take a tour of a snowcat.
 Free!